patternfly/patternfly-ai-coding/documentation/README.md

 # PatternFly React Development Rules

+> **Starting a new project?**
+> For a quick start with PatternFly React, use the [patternfly/patternfly-react-seed](https://github.com/patternfly/patternfly-react-seed) app.
+It provides a basic build, layout, and scaffolding for new PatternFly applications, including recommended tooling and project structure.

 Essential rules and guidelines for AI coders working with PatternFly React applications.

 ## Quick Navigation